 - We represented TRW (now Northrop Grumman) in a AAA arbitration involving an alleged breach of contract to purchase application specific integrated circuits.
 We obtained an award in TRW's favor.

-- We represented K. Hovnanian Homes, Inc., a publicly-traded national home builder in an arbitration involving the termination of a $60 million real estate transaction.
-The arbitrator's decision granted our client a complete victory, including costs and attorneys fees.
+- We represented Hovnanian Homes, Inc., a publicly-traded national home builder in an arbitration involving the termination of a $60 million real estate transaction.
+The arbitrator's decision granted our client a complete victory, including costs and attorneys’ fees.

-- We represented Carat Interactive in a AAA arbitration involving claims against it by shareholders of an acquired interactive media company under an “earn out” provision in the stock purchase agreement.
+- We represented Carat Interactive in a AAA arbitration involving claims by shareholders of an acquired interactive media company invoking an “earn out” provision in the stock purchase agreement.
 The matter settled favorably after our cross-examination of the first witness.

-- We represented the named inventor on a patent claiming dental implant assemblies, in an arbitration proceeding against Nobel Biocare, one of the world's leading manufacturers of dental implants.
-The arbitration included claims for breach of contract, patent infringement and validity of the patent in suit.
+- We represented the named inventor on a patent claiming dental implant assemblies, in an arbitration proceeding against Nobel Biocare, one of the world's leading manufacturers of dental implants for breach of contract, patent infringement and validity of the patent in suit.
 The matter was administered by JAMS and settled on favorable terms after a full-day Markman hearing that included live testimony by the parties and expert witnesses.

 - We represented internet start-up company 1GlobalPlace in an arbitration against VeriSign regarding an “earn-out” provision in a merger agreement.
-After winning the key issues in the arbitration, we went on to represent 1GlobalPlace in subsequent litigation, resulting in an eventual favorable settlement for 1GlobalPlace on the first day of trial.
+After winning the key issues in the arbitration, we went on to procure a favorable settlement for 1GlobalPlace on the first day of trial.

-- We successfully defended a margin call case where a hedge fund alleged that our brokerage client improperly wiped out their accounts.
+- We represented a brokerage client in a margin call case where a hedge fund alleged that our client improperly wiped out their accounts.
 The case settled on very favorable terms.